kubernetes/k8s.io/infra/aws/terraform/prow-build-cluster/docs/EKSUpgradeRunbook.md

 > [!CAUTION]
 > If you need to upgrade already provisioned nodes immediately, you can manually drain the node(s), Karpenter will automatically remove the node due to emptiness.
 >
+> Please use this as the very last resort, because it will terminate running jobs and leak cloud resources.
+It's strongly recommended to cordon the node and wait for jobs to finish.
+>
 > <details>
 >  <summary>Here is an example</summary>
 >